IBM-Cloud/terraform-provider-ibm/examples/ibm-project/README.md

 This example illustrates how to use the ProjectV1

-These types of resources are supported:
+The following types of resources are supported:

 * project
 * project_config

 ## Usage

-To run this example you need to execute:
+To run this example, execute the following commands:

 ```bash
 $ terraform init